smurawski/blog/content/post/hotkeys-for-windows-terminal-alpha.md

 *These keybindings are subject to change and effective as of May 14, 2019.*

 I started playing with the new [Windows Terminal](https://github.com/microsoft/Terminal).
 I love hotkeys and live by them.
-A [bit of spleunking in the code](https://github.com/microsoft/Terminal/blob/6088134832b851c553af791ee17a9b5c0d808385/src/cascadia/TerminalApp/CascadiaSettings.cpp#L167) brought out:
+A [bit of spelunking in the code](https://github.com/microsoft/Terminal/blob/6088134832b851c553af791ee17a9b5c0d808385/src/cascadia/TerminalApp/CascadiaSettings.cpp#L167) brought out:

+* `Ctrl+,`                 - Open settings in default editor
 * `Ctrl+T`                 - New default profile tab
 * `Ctrl+W`                 - Close current tab
 * `Ctrl+Tab`               - Next tab